-The final action in which the Newfoundland Battalion was to be involved during the five-week long Battle of Arras had been the engagement of April 23 at Les Fosses Farm.
-This was in fact an element of a larger offensive undertaken at the time by units of the British 5th, 3rd and 1st Armies.
+The final action in which the Newfoundland Battalion was to be involved during the fiveweek long Battle of Arras had been the engagement of April 23 at Les Fosses Farm.
+This had in fact been an element of a larger offensive undertaken at the time by units of the British 5th, 3rd and 1st Armies.

-It was apparently not to be a particularly successful venture, at least not in the sector of the 1st Battalion, several of the adjacent units reporting having been driven back by German counter-attacks, actions accompanied by heavy losses.
+It had apparently not been a particularly successful venture, at least not in the sector of the 1st Battalion, several of the adjacent units reporting having been driven back by German counter-attacks, actions accompanied by heavy losses.

-And the Newfoundlanders also sustained further casualties: ten...killed in action, three ...missing in action, and forty-eight...wounded.
+And the Newfoundlanders had also had sustained further casualties: ten...killed in action, three ...missing in action, and forty-eight...wounded.

-Late on that evening of April 23, the Newfoundlanders retired the dozen or so kilometres to the relative calm of Arras.
+Late on that evening of April 23, the Newfoundlanders had retired the dozen or so kilometres to the relative calm of Arras.

-(Preceding page: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)
+(Right above: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)

-(Right: Newfoundland troops just after the time of Monchy-le-Preux - from The War Illustrated)
+(Right below: Newfoundland troops just after the time of Monchy-le-Preux - from The War Illustrated)

-The Battle of Arras was by then proceeding to its costly and inconclusive close in midmonth - May 15 - but the Newfoundland Battalion was not to be further involved in any coordinated offensive action - it was simply too exhausted; this now would be a period when the 1st Battalion moved in a circular fashion on the Arras Front, in and out of some of the quieter trenches.
+The Battle of Arras had this time been proceeding to its costly and inconclusive close in mid-month - May 15 - but the Newfoundland unit was not to be further involved in any coordinated offensive action - it had been too exhausted; this now would be a period when the less-than-three-hundredstrong 1st Battalion was to be moving in a circular fashion on the Arras Front, in and out of some of the quieter trenches.

-On May 7 the unit was on the move once again and marching to different billets in Berneville where it was to be the subject of a war journalist and photographer.
+On May 7 the Newfoundlanders had been on the move once again and marching to different billets in Berneville where they were to be the subject of a war journalist and photographer.